Sida's work in Serbia

 Sida’s support in Serbia

 Progress has been made

-Serbia has applied for EU membership and committed to undertaking the necessary major reforms to improve the living standards of the country’s population.
+Serbia has applied for EU membership and has committed itself to implementing the reforms necessary for membership, including improving living conditions and the environment.

 Reform cooperation in Serbia